Rohit-ns5/reminder_app/README.md

-# Creating Reminder app using recat
+# Creating Reminder app using react

 This project was created to track the tasks.
 It includes react ui